Driving Forward > Digital Marketing Blog

 Find out if your campaigns need adjustments by analyzing the behavioral metrics— Bounce Rate, Pages per Session, Average Session Duration—of your Homepage, Product/Solutions Pages, Blog Posts, Media Assets, etc.

-Download our CMO Dashboard to get started with analyzing these six KPIs in one view.
+Download our CMO Dashboard to analyze these six KPIs in one view.

 Dev Tool: